-- 1) CCSDS Recommended Standard (a document that internally contains a native specification developed by CCSDS); - 2) CCSDS Recommended Standard: Adaptation Profile (a document that adopts/adapts a native specification developed somewhere else, such as by another standards organization); - 3) CCSDS Recommended Standard: Utilization Profile (a document that specifies how to use one or more existing CCSDS Blue Books or other normative standards to perform a particular function).
+- 1) CCSDS Recommended Standard (a document that internally contains a native specification developed by CCSDS); - 2) CCSDS Recommended Standard: Adaptation Profile (a document that adopts/adapts a native specification developed somewhere else, such as by another standards organization);

+3) CCSDS Recommended Standard: Utilization Profile (a document that specifies how to use one or more existing CCSDS Blue Books or other normative standards to perform a particular function).

-Blue Books defining communications protocols must include a Protocol Implementation Conformance Statement (PICS) proforma as a normative annex.
-(See annex F for details about the structure, content, and an example of the PICS proforma.)
+New projects on a standards track must include an ICS proforma as a normative annex, unless a waiver of the ICS requirement has been formally requested and obtained.
+(See reference [4] for details about the structure, content, and an example of an ICS proforma.)